 Innovation starts with inquiry.
-Our multi-faceted approach to research enhances our design processes.
+Research enhances our design process, de-risking project outcomes.

-Since its inception in 2008, we have been part of the Learning Environments Applied Research Network (LEaRN) at the University of Melbourne investigating the relationship between pedagogy and space.
-We have formally partnered on four Australian Research Council grants with LEaRN and have had a staff member embedded as a PhD as part of the Innovative Learning Environment and Teacher Change project (ILETC).
+Since its inception in 2008, we have been part of the Learning Environments Applied Research Network (LEaRN) at the University of Melbourne, investigating the relationship between pedagogy and space.
+We have formally partnered on four Australian Research Council grants with LEaRN and have had an embedded PhD staff member as part of the Innovative Learning Environment and Teacher Change project (ILETC).
 We are currently involved in the ILE+SE scoping study.

 We have led masters level Design Studios at RMIT, Monash University and the University of Technology Sydney.

-We develop internal research projects to engage our staff, as researchers, to inform and evolve their practice.
+Our internal research projects engage our staff, as researchers, to inform and evolve their practice

 Educator for an Hour is a research process which embeds Hayball staff in the classroom to actively experience how school spaces support student learning.
 This process has now been incorporated into our design methodology and tailored to support school users to understand how their own spaces enable or constrain learning.
 The Solais Sandpit Acoustic Workshop is one of many initiatives tailored to enable teachers and students to investigate how their own spaces enable or constrain learning.

 We have a long history of engagement with prototyping as a design, evaluation and change management tool.
-Dandenong High School, Caulfield Grammar School and Domremy College Solais Sandpit are all industry recognised projects which show how prototyping has led to better design outcomes.
+Dandenong High School, Caulfield Grammar School and Domremy College Solais Sandpit are all industry recognised projects which show how prototyping has led to better outcomes bridging design and use.

 The CEFPI ‘Don’t Just Stuff It’ guide is a valuable briefing tool.
 Learning space user manuals such as the The Learning Project Design Guide support users in understanding how to use their new spaces.
 We have also collaborated in the development of MakingSPACE, a suite of tools which support teachers to transition their practice toward the use of innovative learning environments.
 MakingSPACE has been developed by Hayball Principal Fiona Young and Dion Tuckwell from Monash University.